xyshyniaphy/dharmapk/.clinerules/techContext.md

 - **CORS**: The application is subject to Cross-Origin Resource Sharing policies, which may require a proxy server for fetching mind map files from external domains.
 - **Browser Compatibility**: The application relies on modern browser features, including the `fetch` API and `DOMParser`.
 - **Performance**: Large mind maps with thousands of nodes may present performance challenges that require optimization techniques like virtualization.
+- Platform Compatibility: This SPA runs on modern browsers such as Chrome, Safari.
+On Windows, Mac, iOS, Andriod.
+- Simplicity : This SPA dose not call any server side API via AJAX, only load the single mind map file via HTTP.

 ## Dependencies and Tool Configurations
 - **`recoil`**: For state management.